astrojs/rawimage.js/README.md

-# WebFITS
+# RawImage

-A JavaScript library to visualize astronomical images in a web browser.
+A JavaScript library to visualize high bit depth images in a browser.
 This library contains a set of functions that are frequently used to visualize the high dynamic range of astronomical images.

+## Usage

+    var el = document.querySelector("#some-dom-element");
+    var raw = new RawImage(el, viewportWidth, viewportHeight);
+    raw.loadImage('some-identifier', arr, imageWidth, imageHeight);

 ## API